OOP Concepts With Top Interview Questions

 3. Encapsulation

-Encapsulation is about hiding the internal state and functionality of an object and only exposing a controlled interface to interact with that object.
+It is the mechanism that binds together data (variables) and methods (functions) that operate on that data into a single unit (a class), restricting direct access to some of an object's components and preventing accidental data modification.
 It is achieved by marking fields as private and providing public getter and setter methods to access or modify them.

 Example: